-Classes end on Thursday, May 8, and final exams begin on Saturday, May 10.
+Final exams begin on Saturday, May 9.
 That means your students are probably in the middle of finals preparation.

 The good news is that they have been here before.
 They took a set of finals in the fall, so they have at least some idea of how much preparation and studying is necessary.
 The tough part is they have new professors and new subjects, so they probably still have a certain degree of anxiety about how they will do.